 In some cases, registered training organisations (RTOs) may enrol students who are temporarily visiting Australia on certain visas, other than study visas.
 However, some visas include restrictions on training.
 Further information is also available from the Department of Home Affairs.

-ASQA can receive certain complaints about organisations providing training to overseas students on student visas.
-These training organisations are referred to as Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers.
+ASQA can receive complaints about organisations providing VET and/or English language education to overseas students on student visas.
+These organisations are referred to as Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers.

-ASQA can consider complaints about CRICOS providers where the provider is alleged to have breached the required standards, and failed to provide quality training and assessment.
-ASQA will use this information to inform its regulation of the provider.
+ASQA considers complaints about CRICOS providers where the provider is alleged to have breached the required standards, and failed to provide quality training and assessment.
+ASQA will use this information (and other data) to determine whether further regulatory scrutiny of providers is needed.

 The Education Services for Overseas Students (ESOS) Act 2000 requires Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) and English Language Intensive Courses for Overseas Students (ELICOS) providers to keep student assessment records for a minimum of two years.